sastrija/examples/spring-boot/jboss/hello-world-web/README.md

-#Hello world application in spring-boot deployable in JBoss EAP/Wildfly
+# Spring-boot application example for JBoss
 This is a hello world application developed in spring-boot which can be deployed in JBoss.